 John Paulson rose to fame in 2007 when he bet against mortgage-backed securities and profited over $4 billion.
 When asked about his trading secrets, he kept it simple: always buy low and sell high.

 9. Ray Dalio

-“I learned that if you work hard and creatively, you can have just about anything you want, but not everything you want.
+“If you work hard and creatively, you can have just about anything you want—but that doesn’t mean everything you want.
 Maturity is the ability to reject good alternatives in order to pursue even better ones.”